Shake, Rattle and Roll Fourteen: The Invasion: "Unwanted"

-On December 21, 2012, Hank (Vhong Navarro) and his pregnant girlfriend Kate (Lovi Poe) goes to the mall to retrieve their gift for their parents to announce their engagement.
+On December 21, 2012, Hank and his pregnant girlfriend Kate go to the mall to retrieve a gift for their parents to announce their engagement.
 Hank leaves Kate outside the gift shop to get their gift.
-As Hank began to retrieve his gift, a sudden explosion shakes and destroys the mall.
+As Hank was about to retrieve the gift, a sudden explosion hits the mall.

 Hank soon finds himself trapped in the mall's wreckage along with other survivors: Neil, Tom, and his niece Ming.
 Hank is worried about Kate being separated and due to the fact that she's pregnant.
-The four survivors begin to search for other survivors but they encounter something strange.
+The four survivors begin to search for other survivors.

 After encountering an electric eel-like alien electrocuting anything on its path, they begin to speculate that a group of sea creature-like aliens caused the explosion.
 Soon after, they encounter a lobster-like alien, which kills Neil.

 The trio begin to make their way through the wreckage, and after some time, finds Kate, injured and traumatized by what she saw earlier.
 Ming then hears many survivors in the corner.
-When a survivor runs towards them, he tells them an unknown alien is chasing him.
-The survivor then flees.
-Then the alien appears.
-Tom tries to fight it off, but is killed when the head of the alien jumps on top of him.
-The alien's body, headless, begins chasing Hank, Kate, and Ming.
-They outrun it.
-Soon, they see a teenager (Jairus Aquino) crying.
-When they approach it, they realize it's a trap.
-A lobster alien appears using the teenager as bait for luring survivors.
-The alien kills Ming and the teenager.
-Hank and Kate flee.
+When a survivor runs towards them, he tells them an unknown alien is chasing him before fleeing as the alien appears.
+Tom tries to fight it off, but is killed when it jumps on top of him.
+The alien's body unsuccessfully chases Hank, Kate, and Ming.
+They encounter a barber who knows the emergency exits and soon see a teenager crying.
+When they approach it, they realize he is being used by a lobster alien as bait for luring survivors.
+The alien kills Ming and the teenager while Hank and Kate flee.